 }

-Understanding Permission Codes: The first parameter in ModifyPermissions() represents different Terminal Services permissions:
+Understanding Permission Codes: The first parameter of ModifyPermissions() is the Remote Desktop Services permission to set:

 The second parameter: